drossDS/Forecasting_Carbon_Emissions/README.md

 | SARIMA_data_1010| SARIMA | Raw Data    | 10  |  1  | 10 | 0 | 1 | 1 | 12 | 2.1682 |

 *Table Notes:*
-- N/A values indicate that the seasonal parameters were not inputs for the non-seasonal ARIMA model
+- N/A values indicate that the seasonal parameters were not applicable inputs for the non-seasonal ARIMA model
 - Values for *d* and *D* were set to 1 to indicate that the models were integrating
 - Values for *M* were set to 12 as the seasonal models require the period of seasonality as an input
 - Exploring additional values for *d*, *D*, and *M* was not considered due to time limitations